neilh10/LowPower/Examples/lowpowerRtcSAMD51/README.md

 # Adafruit Express M4 Serial1 Tx Rx  to FTDI wiring
-- See mapping of FTDI cable connector to Express M4 labeled pins.
+See mapping of FTDI cable connector to Express M4 labeled pins.
+I use wire-wrap wire to make the links.

 Ftdi
 6pin /FeatherM4
 1 – GND Feather